Jump to Recipe

 - Add a little bit of salt (I add about ½ teaspoon at this stage).

 - Add crushed ginger and garlic and stir for roughly 30 seconds – 1 minute.
 Make sure they don’t burn.

 - Add cumin powder, coriander powder, red chili flakes and turmeric powder** (see Notes on best practice).
 Do a taste test and if you want to add more salt, do it now (I add another ½ teaspoon here).
 Stir for roughly a minute or two till they stop smelling raw.
 Deglaze the pan with a splash of water if needed.

 - Increase heat and add chopped tomatoes.
 Stir continuously till the tomatoes become soft and break down, about 5-7 minutes.

 - Add prawn and stir on high heat for about 5-7 minutes till it’s fully cooked.

 - In a separate stockpot, add half of the cooked rice.
-If you are using saffron, lightly dry-roast the saffron threads in an empty frying pan and then crumble a into a little bit of hot milk or water.
+If you are using saffron, lightly dry-roast the saffron threads in an empty frying pan and then crumble them into a little bit of hot milk or water.
 Pour half of it on the rice and give a quick stir to spread the color.
 Rushdie also adds some butter at this stage.

 - Put the prawns on the bed of rice and cover with layer of remaining rice.
 Pour the rest of the saffron on top of the rice and stir gently without disturbing the prawn masala.